niyioyelade/weather/README.md

 3. Launch browser on http://localhost:8080
 4. The server side can be tested directly from the browser with http://localhost:8080/weather?city=London

-The following tasks are outstanding in the codes

-To Do
-Functionality
-1. Add more properties to the toString method of OpenWeatherResponse to improve logging message

 Code Quality Improvements